AgentPayy/AgentPayy/LAUNCH.md

 ### Discord/Telegram Posts

 **AI/Agent Communities:**
 "Hey everyone!
-Just launched AgentPay – a way to monetize APIs with crypto micro-payments.
+Just launched AgentPayy – a way to monetize APIs with crypto micro-payments.
 Perfect for AI agents that need to pay each other for services.
 One-line integration, works with CrewAI/LangChain.
 Would love feedback from this community! [link]"

 **Crypto Developer Communities:**
-"Built something for the intersection of AI and crypto: AgentPay lets you monetize any API with sub-cent stablecoin payments.
+"Built something for the intersection of AI and crypto: AgentPayy lets you monetize any API with sub-cent stablecoin payments.
 Uses EIP-2612 permit(), works with smart wallets, deployed on Base/Arbitrum.
 Open source and ready for builders! [link]"

 ## 📊 Success Metrics